rbowsley/lamplighthelp/source/2-2-1_Login_Problems.markdown

 ### Locked Out

-You may also see a message that you are locked out of the sytsem.
+You may also see a message that you are locked out of the system.

 ![Locked out of the system](2.2.0b.png)